reflectoring/reflectoring.github.io/_posts/2020-08-08-spring-bean-lifecycle.md

 </div>

 ### Using `Aware` Interfaces
-Another way of getting into the lifecycle is using the `Aware` interfaces:
+Another way of getting into the lifecycle is by using the `Aware` interfaces:

 ```java
 @Component